Skip to main content

 • to formulate proposals to the education authority as regards the appointment and dismissal of members of the management team, subsequent to notification to both the Teachers’Assembly and the School Council;

-• to promote experimentation, pedagogical innovations, educational programmes, work plans, forms of organisation, rules of coexistence, extension of the school calendar or of the timetable of areas or subjects, in accordance with the provisions of Article 120.4 of the LOE, as amended by the LOMLOE;
+• to promote experimentation, pedagogical innovations, educational programmes, work plans, forms of organisation, rules of coexistence, extension of the school calendar or of the timetable of areas or subjects, in accordance with the provisions of Article 120.4 of the LOE, amended by the LOMLOE;

 • to promote the qualification and training of the teaching staff, as well as research, experimentation and educational innovation in the education centre;